Don-Waldoch/Waldoch-Games/README.md

 ### MVP
 - 2-Player version.
-- Engine needs to implement rules, not strategy.
+- Engine needed to implement rules, not strategy.
-- 8x8 Array of green squares
-- Light & dark discs
-- Detect legal/Illegal moves
-- Implement flipping logic
-- Detect end of game (no remaining legal moves)
-- Tally & Display results
-- Make flips async so users can better see results of moves.

 ### Stretch Goals
-- 1-Player vs Computer.
-Add strategy to the engine.
+- 1-Player vs CPU.
+Add AI strategy to the engine.
 - Animate flips
+- Make flips async so users can better see results of moves.

 ### Psuedo Code
-* Prompt the users for names/colors
+1. Prompt the users for names/colors.
-* Build an 8x8 playing board
+2. Build an 8x8 playing board.
-* Place the initial 4 discs
+3. Place the initial 4 discs (2 Light, 2 Dark).
+4. Create click events for users to place discs.
+Check that moves are legal.
+5. Flip surrounded opponent discs after each move.
+6. Detect end of game (filled board, or no remaining legal moves).
+7. Tally up the scores and display the results

 #### Grid Row/Column Coordinate System